RossLabCSU/LCD-Composer/WebserverScripts/README.md

 <br />

 ## License info
 LCD-Composer and its derivatives in this directory are subject to the terms of the GPLv3 license.
+UniProt proteomes are redistributed here according to the  "LICENSE_UniProt" provided in this directory.
+Gene ontology resources (.obo file and GAFs) are redistributed here according to the CC-BY-4.0 license (https://creativecommons.org/licenses/by/4.0/legalcode).